dcmouser/mewlo/doc/sphinx/book/about/roadmap.rst

 What's next to work on?

-Figure out how a registration/login system could be added as a package-like thing, but with user being able to customize the views for custom sites.
+Figure out how a registration/login system could be added as a pack-like thing, but with user being able to customize the views for custom sites.